 10. Can you make quick content changes and manage the site?

 Have you ever had the experience of emailing your website designer with a verbiage change on your site, only to have them respond days later, if at all?
 Most content management systems (CMS) make it very easy for you to log into your dashboard and make changes immediately, even at midnight if you want.
-Not only does it make things easier for you, it also makes it faster for your designer.
-Less time means lower cost to you, and more frequent changes also translates into higher ranking on search engines.
+Not only does it make things easier for you, but it also makes it faster for your designer.
+Less time means lower cost to you, and more frequent changes also translate into higher ranking on search engines.
 A win on both fronts!

 There are always exceptions, and by no means are these cut and dry rules that must be followed.
-However, our experience has shown that if you follow these basic guidelines when selecting a designer or website development company to help with your next website project, you will have a whole lot less headaches.
+However, our experience has shown that if you follow these basic guidelines when selecting a designer or website development company to help with your next website project, you will have a whole lot fewer headaches.
 And you will most likely see a much higher return on your investment.